 We believe that if you can do something to help someone else, then you should.
 We understand that for some supporting charities - particularly financially - can be hard to do.
-So let us do some of that for you.
+So we do a little of that for you.

-We donate 10% of our profits to two well-deserving charities that lie close to our hearts.
-To find out more about them, keep scrolling to learn a little more.
+We donate 10% of our profits between two well-deserving charities that lie close to our hearts.
+Here's a little more about what they do:

 SEED Madagascar is a sustainable development charity headquartered in London but working primarily in the southeast of Madagascar.